ropensci/rnaturalearth/README.md

 ### First Usage

 Here using `sp::plot` as a simple, quick way to plot maps.
 Maps could also be made with `ggplot2`, `tmap` or other options.
+All retrieval functions accept an argument `returnclass='sf'` to return package `sf` (Simple Features) objects.

 ``` r
 library(rnaturalearth)